bluebinary/dictation/README.md

 ### Requirements

-The Dictation library has been tested with Python 3.9, 3.10, 3.11, 3.12 and 3.13 but may
-work with some earlier versions such as 3.8 but has not been tested against this version or any earlier.
-The library is not compatible with Python 2.* or earlier.
+The Dictation library has been tested with Python 3.10, 3.11, 3.12 and 3.13.
+The library is not compatible with Python 3.9 or earlier.

 ### Installation